PaloAltoNetworks/pulumi-prismasdwan/sdk/java/README.md

-A Pulumi package for managing resources on Strata Cloud Manager.
+A Pulumi package for managing resources for Prisma SD-WAN.